got5/dw-angular-startup/README.md

 Usage
 -----

-Skip the tests for now as they broken.
+Skip the tests for now as they are broken.

 	mvn clean install -DskipTests